tvvignesh/howtographql/content/backend/graphql-ts/1-getting-started.md

 }
 ```

-Now this will allow you transpile your typescript code to javascript and start the server with just 2 commands `yarn start` and `yarn dev`
+Now this will allow you transpile your typescript code to javascript and start the server with just 2 commands `yarn start` for production without live reload and `yarn dev` during development with live reload using `nodemon`

 </Instruction>